Eurogroup nears payout deal for Greece, decision seen Monday

 "There is clearly progress, but some questions and smaller issues remain and an in-depth and detailed analysis has not yet been done," the official said.

-A third official said the decision on the disbursement of the money for Greek bank recapitalization was likely to be formulated in a way that would authorize the bailout fund to pay out up to 10 billion euros for the purpose.
+A third official said the decision on the disbursement of the money for Greek bank recapitalisation was likely to be formulated in a way that would authorise the bailout fund to pay out up to 10 billion euros for the purpose.

-The Greek banking sector would need only between 6 and 9 billion euros in recapitalization money from the euro zone, the third official said.
+The Greek banking sector would need only between 6 and 9 billion euros in recapitalisation money from the euro zone, the third official said.

-The European Central Bank has estimated the total recapitalization needs of Greek banks at 14.4 billion euros, but the reminder of the money is likely to come from private investors, the official said.
+The European Central Bank has estimated the total recapitalisation needs of Greek banks at 14.4 billion euros, but the reminder of the money is likely to come from private investors, the official said.

 (Reporting by Jan Strupczewski; editing by Philip Blenkinsop)